Best Museums in London For Kids

 This post may contain affiliate links.

 London is a place where you can have so much fun with your family.
 When you’re done playing, shopping, and exploring, be sure to check out some of London’s best museums.
-London’s family-friendly museums with kids can be a joy, but kids need fun things to do.
-Luckily London England has world-class museums hosting many child-friendly and interactive displays and features, plus the cool and interesting fun stuff that kids want to see.
+London’s family-friendly museums can be a joy, but kids need fun things to do.
+Luckily London England has world-class museums hosting many child-friendly and interactive displays and features.
+They have cool and interesting fun stuff that kids want to see.
 The best part?
 Some London museums are free.
+In this post we address the best museums in London for kids.
+This includes the 3 biggest museums in South Kensington and a selection of smaller family-friendly museums.
+Some aimed more directly at children.

 london museums with kids

 I love living in London.
-It is a city with so much to offer for both adults and kids alike, but it can be hard to figure out what the best things are when you’re new here.
+It is a city with so much to offer for both adults and kids alike, but it can be hard to figure out what’s best for your family when you’re new here or just on a vacation or short break.

 There are so many museums to visit in London that you could stay a month and not run out of options.